0bOne/loci/readme.md

 ## Roadmap

 - Raster scan support for all languages (ongoing effort)
-- A --save-to: switch so that outputs don't need to be redirect to file.
-- Implementation of diambiguation for extensions adso, d, v and a few other rarely used.
-- Output to CSV
+- A --otf: (output to file) switch
+- Suppress outputs (times, files, counts, sum)
 - Custom XSLT, JSON Transforms, and/or HTML CSS for results formatting
-- Scan remote git repos
 - Use .gitignore to filter out files and folders
 - Custom definitions for disambiguation and languages
 - Output lists (scanned, unique, ignored, etc) to individual lists
 - Output as SQL inserts
 - Scan inside archives
 - Additional languages (on request)
+- Scan remote git repos
 - Scale Factor option

 Finally, may the Source be with you...